mojofunk/ardour-docs/BUGS.md

 # Untracked

+- Middle click to bind controls should bring up a warning/info box if there is no controller active, perhaps with a don't show this again checkbox.

+- Middle click to bind controller should have a timeout when no input is recieved with a suggestion as to how to get it to work.
+It could suggest going to midi tracer window and checking midi control input and could have an option to go there etc.

 - Support for VST3 plugins

 - Cut a region before peak but peak shows in waveform of cut region before peak